Lane/jquery.loadBackgroundImages/README.md

 ## Usage

 You must include jQuery and the plugin on the page.
+You can download the plugin with bower:

+`bower install jquery-load-background-images`

 ### Loading background images